HJTC’s Supplier Code of Conduct

 1)Freely Chosen Employment

 Forced, bonded (including debt bondage) or indentured labor, involuntary or exploitative prison labor, slavery or trafficking of persons shall not be used.
 This includes transporting, harboring, recruiting, transferring or receiving persons by means of threat, force, coercion, abduction or fraud for labor or services.
-There shall be no unreasonable restrictions on workers’ freedom of movement in the facility in addition to unreasonable restrictions on entering or exiting company provided facilities.
+There shall be no unreasonable restrictions on workers’ freedom of movement in the facility in addition to unreasonable restrictions on entering or exiting company provided facilities including if applicable, workers’ dormitories or living quarters..
 As part of the hiring process, workers must be provided with a written employment agreement in their native language that contains a description of terms and conditions of employment prior to the worker departing from his or her country of origin and there shall be no substitution or change(s) allowed in the employment agreement upon arrival in the receiving country unless these changes are made to meet local law requirements and would provide equal or better terms.
-All work must be voluntary and workers shall be free to leave work or terminate their employment at any time.
+All work must be voluntary and workers shall be free to leave work at any time or terminate their employment without penalty if reasonable notice is given as per worker’s contract..
 Employers and agents may not hold or otherwise destroy, conceal, confiscate or deny access by employees to their identity or immigration documents, such as government-issued identification, passports or work permits, unless such holdings are required by law.
 Workers shall not be required to pay employers’ or agents’ recruitment fees or other related fees for their employment.
-If any such fees are found to have been paid by workers, such fees shall be repaid to the worker
+If any such fees are found to have been paid by workers, such fees shall be repaid to the worker.Suppliers should follow “HJTC Prohibition of Forced Labor Management Procedure”.

 2)Employment of Minors